Advocating within your Institution

 5. Benchmarks are seldom science-based.
 Institutions naturally tend to pick their Net Zero dates by asking, ‘What is feasible for us, given our business model, and given what others in the sector are doing?’
 But to have a good chance* of achieving 1.5 degrees, global emissions need to roughly halve by 2030, and reach Net Zero by 2050.
 Global North countries have ethical and practical obligations to reach these milestones even sooner (e.g. China’s current Net Zero date is 2060, India’s current Net Zero date is 2070).

 7. Institutional policies and messaging are often inconsistent.
 If you work for a relatively well-resourced institution in the Global North, it needs to be achieving Net Zero well ahead of the planetary target date (2050) to be consistent with a 1.5 degree target.
-Some institutions have already reached Net Zero.
+Some institutions have arguably already reached Net Zero.

 8. Implementation details are being worked out.
 Many institutions have Net Zero commitments that they do not yet know how to deliver.
 There is a risk of backsliding as the challenges and costs emerge.